 The Music Program has a wide variety of

 instrumental and vocal ensembles for students to participate in.
 These

-ensembles include 2 Concert Bands, 2 Big Bands, Clarinet, Flute, Percussion,
+ensembles include 2 Concert Bands, Big Band, Clarinet, Flute, Percussion,

 guitar and Brass ensembles as well as saxophone groups.
 There are Pop bands,